74hc595/LPC54114-Stub/README.md

 I'd like to reiterate that this is a **minimal** project:

-- The default clock settings (12 MHz internal oscillator) are used.
+- The default clock (12 MHz internal oscillator) and power consumption settings are used.
 The PLL is not configured.
 - The only peripherals configured are SRAM, IOCON, and GPIO.
-- SysTick timer is not configured.
-- No interrupts are configured.
+- No interrupts (not even SysTick) are configured.

 Included is a Makefile for GCC.
-It includes rules for flashing and debugging using either an LPC-Link2 probe (included onboard the LPCXpresso54114) or a J-Link.
+It includes rules for flashing and debugging using either an LPC-Link2 probe (included onboard the LPCXpresso54114) or a [J-Link](https://www.segger.com/products/debug-probes/j-link/).
+(If you don't have a J-Link, you should [buy one for only US$20](https://www.adafruit.com/product/3571) because they're awesome!)

-NXP's MCUXpresso/LPCXpresso software does **not** have to be installed if using a J-Link.
+NXP's [MCUXpresso/LPCXpresso](https://www.nxp.com/support/developer-resources/software-development-tools/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE) software does **not** have to be installed if using a J-Link.
 It _is_ required if using LPC-Link2, as it contains the necessary command-line utilities for communicating with the debug probe.